trepanning-io/dotfiles/README.md

 The install process takes care of the bootstrapping, installing all necessary tools needed to reliably install the user/dev tools.

 It also cleans itself up removing the bootstrap tools if they are not system standard.
 A prime example is Ansible running on the system Python.
 While an installation of Ansible maybe performed the version of Ansible installed during the bootstrapping is removed.

-## Update

-From time to time you should pull down any updates to these dotfiles, and run

-    rcup

-to link any new files and install new vim plugins. **Note** You _must_ run `rcup` after pulling to ensure that all files in plugins are properly installed, but you can safely run `rcup` multiple times so update early and update often!

-## Make your own customizations

-Create a directory for your personal customizations:

-    mkdir ~/dotfiles-local

-Put your customizations in `~/dotfiles-local` appended with `.local`:

-* `~/dotfiles-local/aliases.local`
-* `~/dotfiles-local/git_template.local/*`
-* `~/dotfiles-local/gitconfig.local`
-* `~/dotfiles-local/psqlrc.local` (we supply a blank `.psqlrc.local` to prevent `psql` from throwing an error, but you should overwrite the file with your own copy)
-* `~/dotfiles-local/tmux.conf.local`
-* `~/dotfiles-local/vimrc.local`
-* `~/dotfiles-local/vimrc.bundles.local`
-* `~/dotfiles-local/zshrc.local`
-* `~/dotfiles-local/zsh/configs/*`

-For example, your `~/dotfiles-local/aliases.local` might look like this:

-    # Productivity
-    alias todo='$EDITOR ~/.todo'

-Your `~/dotfiles-local/gitconfig.local` might look like this:

-    [alias]
-      l = log --pretty=colored
-    [pretty]
-      colored = format:%Cred%h%Creset %s %Cgreen(%cr) %C(bold blue)%an%Creset
-    [user]
-      name = Dan Croak
-      email = dan@thoughtbot.com

-Your `~/dotfiles-local/vimrc.local` might look like this:

-    " Color scheme
-    colorscheme github
-    highlight NonText guibg=#060606
-    highlight Folded  guibg=#0A0A0A guifg=#9090D0

-If you don't wish to install a vim plugin from the default set of vim plugins in `.vimrc.bundles`, you can ignore the plugin by calling it out with `UnPlug` in your `~/.vimrc.bundles.local`.

-    " Don't install vim-scripts/tComment
-    UnPlug 'tComment'

-`UnPlug` can be used to install your own fork of a plugin or to install a shared plugin with different custom options.

-    " Only load vim-coffee-script if a Coffeescript buffer is created UnPlug 'vim-coffee-script'
-    Plug 'kchmck/vim-coffee-script', { 'for': 'coffee' }

-    " Use a personal fork of vim-run-interactive UnPlug 'vim-run-interactive'
-    Plug '$HOME/plugins/vim-run-interactive'

-To extend your `git` hooks, create executable scripts in `~/dotfiles-local/git_template.local/hooks/*` files.

-Your `~/dotfiles-local/zshrc.local` might look like this:

-    # load pyenv if available
-    if which pyenv &>/dev/null ; then
-      eval "$(pyenv init -)"
-    fi

-Your `~/dotfiles-local/vimrc.bundles.local` might look like this:

-    Plug 'Lokaltog/vim-powerline'
-    Plug 'stephenmckinney/vim-solarized-powerline'

 ## zsh Configurations